oddlama/agenix-rekey/README.md

 | Example | `[./backup-key.pub "age1qyqszqgpqyqszqgpqyqszqgpqyqszqgpqyqszqgpqyqszqgpqyqs3290gq"]` |
 | Example | `["age1yubikey1qwf..."]` |

-When using `nix run .#edit-secret FILE`, the file will be encrypted for all identities in `age.rekey.masterIdentities` by default.
+When using `agenix edit FILE`, the file will be encrypted for all identities in `age.rekey.masterIdentities` by default.
 Here you can specify an extra set of pubkeys for which all secrets should also be encrypted.
 This is useful in case you want to have a backup identity that must be able to decrypt all secrets but should not be used when attempting regular decryption.